scweber/header-login/readme.txt

 3. Set up and customize the plugin through the 'Settings' Menu

 == Changelog ==
+= 2.8.1 =
+Bug Fixes
+  -User's role was being overwritten in a single site

 = 2.8.0 =
 Bugfixes
   -User's current role on multisite blog was being overridden by user's role on main site.
 This did not allow for a user to have varying roles on a multisite install.